YiMihi/elm-with-jwt/authentication-in-elm-with-jwt.md

     ]
 ```

-The type annotation for the `view` function reads, "`view` accepts model as an argument and returns HTML with a message".
+The type annotation for the `view` function reads, "`view` takes model as an argument and returns HTML with a message".
 We've seen `Msg` a few places and now we've defined its union type.
 A command `Cmd` is a request for an effect to take place outside of Elm.
 A message `Msg` is a function that notifies the `update` method that a command was completed.
 The view needs to return HTML with the message outcome to display the updated UI.

 The `view` function describes the rendered view based on the model.
 The code for `view` resembles HTML but is actually composed of functions that correspond to virtual DOM nodes and pass lists as arguments.
 When the model is updated, the view function executes again.
 The previous virtual DOM is diffed against the next and the minimal set of updates necessary are run.